Jax Taylor And James Kennedy New Feud: DJ Publicly Humiliated Brittany Cartwright At SUR

 Jax Taylor and James Kennedy of Bravo’s Vanderpump Rules have had a rocky past, to say the least.
 The two SUR employees could never see eye to eye and had one of the reality show’s most intense feuds since Season 3.
 Fans were shocked to see the two men come together at the Season 5 reunion show and enjoy laughs together, which eventually led to an unusual friendship in Season 6.

-All good things must come to an end though, as it appears the feud is back on between James and Jax according to Jax’s recent slew of tweets.
-Jax recently appeared on fellow Bravolebrity Jeff Lewis’s Sirius XM radio show and discussed what caused the new, and very deep, rift between the two reality stars.
+All good things must come to an end though, as it appears the feud is back on between James and Jax, according to Jax’s recent slew of tweets.
+Jax recently appeared on fellow Bravolebrity Jeff Lewis’s Sirius XM radio show and discussed what caused the new and very deep rift between the two reality stars.

-In the interview, which was recapped by a fan, Jax’s girlfriend Brittany Cartwright recently attended a set performed by James at SUR and she was subsequently humiliated by the DJ over the speaker system.
+In the interview, which was recapped by a fan, Jax’s girlfriend Brittany Cartwright recently attended a set performed by James at SUR, and she was subsequently humiliated by the DJ over the speaker system.
 James allegedly began rapping about Jax’s cheating scandal with Faith Stowers which played out during Season 6.
 According to the fans recap, which Jax confirmed, Brittany left SUR in tears and was utterly humiliated.

 Jax retweeted the story and added, “It’s on now…”